Skip to main content

 4. Applied ANDI (Accessible Name and Description Inspector) keyboard and focus testing per DHS Trusted Tester methodology, a recognized federal testing standard.

-5. Prioritized remediation of any criterion that would result in a 'Does Not Support' VPAT entry — all such issues were resolved before VPAT authoring began.
+5. Prioritized remediation of any criterion that would otherwise be marked as a non-conformance — all such issues were resolved before final documentation began.

 6. Worked alongside the contractor's engineers to fix the highest-risk failures: custom dropdown menus (WCAG 4.1.2), data tables without header associations (WCAG 1.3.1), and low-contrast interface text (WCAG 1.4.3).